hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>In the previous steps, we converted our data into a format that is required to train deep learning algorithms.
+In the previous steps, we converted our data into a format that is required to train deep learning algorithms.
 Now is the time to train the model itself.
 Several deep learning models can be used for text classification.
 However, <a href="https://en.wikipedia.org/wiki/Long_short-term_memory">Long Short Term Memory (LSTM) </a>network has shown excellent performance with sequential data.
 Since sentences are basically sequences of words, we will use LSTM to create text classification model.
-With Keras, LSTM can be implemented in less than 10 lines of code as shown below:</p>
+With Keras, LSTM can be implemented in less than 10 lines of code as shown below:

 <!-- /wp:paragraph -->

 <!-- wp:code -->